material-components/material-components-web/packages/mdc-form-field/README.md

 ### Usage with MDC-Web Components

-`mdc-form-field` will work not just with `input` elements, but with _any_ element as long as its successive sibling is a label element.
-This means it will work for any MDC-Web form control, such as a
+`mdc-form-field` will work not just with `input` elements, but with _any_ element as long as its successive sibling is a `label` element.
+This means it will work for MDC-Web form controls such as Checkbox and Radio:
-checkbox:

 ```html
 <div class="mdc-form-field">